 The Spring Arbor University Community

 Spring Arbor University is a private, co-ed, Christian liberal arts university located in south-central Michigan.
 The university is accredited by the North Central Association of Colleges and Universities and offers an academic program within a small and friendly community.
 Spring Arbor University was founded in 1873 by the leaders of the Free Methodist Church as a private academy with elementary and secondary grades.
-It evolved into an institution of higher learning more than half a century ago, acquired four-year liberal arts status in 1963, and today grants associate’s, bachelor’s and master’s degrees.
+It evolved into an institution of higher learning more than half a century ago, acquired four-year liberal arts status in 1963, and today grants associate’s, bachelor’s, master’s, and doctorate degrees.
 Spring Arbor University provides a breadth of academic opportunities which enable its students to prepare for graduate and professional schools or for other productive and rewarding roles in society.
 The faculty is committed to academic excellence as well as aiding students in the development of all aspects of their lives.
 The Spring Arbor University Concept is the philosophical base for the entire curriculum.